rootvisionai/dml_segmentation/README.md

 ## Here will be updated later!

-But for now, you can find the figures explaining how proxy optimization, training and inference works.
+But for now, you can find the figures explaining how proxy optimization, training, and inference work.

 ### Checkpoints
 - [UNet++/ResNet101](https://drive.google.com/drive/folders/1COMCg4YN6Taw9SzO7FLgPdbP6aN8ZuMK?usp=sharing)